Monday, March 15, 2010

 But then, through the crowd, came a destitute man, clutching his present.
 He wasn’t willing to hand it to the secretary.
 No, he insisted on delivering it to the minister in person.
 After a good deal of persistence—and more than a few hours of waiting—the poor man finally secured a brief audience with the great minister.

 The minister graciously accepted the gift.
-He opened it, expecting something grand, or at least meaningful.
-Instead, he found—well, not much.
-It wasn’t anything special, certainly not on par with some of the extravagant gifts the others had brought.
-The minister raised an eyebrow in mild confusion.
+He opened it, expecting something grand—or at least meaningful.
+Instead, he found… well, not much.
+Nothing particularly remarkable.
+Certainly not on par with some of the extravagant gifts the others had brought.
+He raised an eyebrow.

-"Tell me," he asked the poor man, "why did you go to such trouble to bring this to me in person?
-You could’ve given it to my secretary.
+"Tell me," he asked, "why did you go to such trouble to bring this to me in person?
+You could have given it to my secretary.
 He’s quite capable of handling these matters."

-"Your honor, the gift I bring is small—especially for someone as great as you.
-But I knew that if you would see who I am, how poor I truly am, then you would appreciate the value of my offering.
-Then you would value it just as you value the lavish gifts of the rich.
-That’s why I had to deliver it personally—to make sure that you saw the person behind the gift."
+"Your honor, my gift is small—especially for someone as great as you.
+But I knew that if you saw me, if you understood how little I have, then you would appreciate its true value.
+Then you would treasure it just as you treasure the lavish gifts of the wealthy.
+That’s why I had to deliver it myself—so that you would see the person behind the gift."

 The Meal Offering

-But the Sages remind us: "The amount is not important, but whether one directs his heart to heaven."
+But the Sages remind us: "The amount is not important, but whether one directs one's heart to heaven."
 (Menachot 110a).
 It's not the value of the gift, but the sincerity of the giver.

-The Maggid notes that the continuation of the verse in Psalms is equally pertinent: “He did not hide his face from him.”
-God does not reject the poor man’s offering—provided that he does not hide his face from Him.
+But there is a second half to the verse: “He did not hide His face from him.”
+God does not reject the poor man’s gift—provided the poor man does not hide his face from Him.

 God sees into the heart.
 He sees the soul behind the offering.
 Like the poor man in the story, we must bring ourselves to God—and then, no matter how modest, our offering will be valued.